nnh12/Internal-Facility-Projections-Application/README.md

 # FE&P Projections Tool

-A Django web application designed to help Rice University FE&P staff manage and view projections for each month
+A Django web application designed port facility expenses into a sqLite databse to be mapped into a Tableau worksheet for graphical reference.
+I helped develop and maintain this for Rice University DE&P staff to manage projections for each month